The phallic tie

 The tie is a phallic symbol which has replace the cod-piece.
 A cod-piece from Middle -English : cod, meaning “scrotum is a covering flap or pouch that attaches to the front of the crotch of men’s trousers and usually accentuates the genital area.

-It is preposterous and decidedly kinky that it is also an essential part of ENFORCED SCHOOL UNIFORMS in BRITAIN.
-Why don’t schoolchildren rebel against this infringement of their civil liberites?
+It is preposterous and decidedly kinky that it is also an essential part of enforced school uniforms in Britain.
+Why don’t schoolchildren rebel against this infringement of their civil liberties?

 The tie is a piece of cloth that men wear around their necks.
 It serves no useful purpose except as an inadequate bib or dribbler especially when eating curries.
 They are so PHALLIC, silly and pointless.

 “If men can run the world, why can’t they stop wearing neckties?
 How intelligent is it to start the day by tying a noose around your neck?”
 Linda Ellerbee (US journalist